gasparka/thesis/docs/vhdl_extensions.rst

        generic map (COEF => 123);

 Unfortunately, these advanced language features are not supported by most of the synthesis tools.
-Workaround is to either use explicit record initialization (as at the start of this chapter) or manually make new package for each instance.
+A workaround is to either use explicit record initialization (as at the start of this chapter) or manually make new package for each instance.

-Both of these solutions require unnecessary work load.
+Both of these solutions require unnecessary workload.

-The Python to VHDL converter (developed in next chapter), uses the later option, it is not a problem as everything is automated.
+The Python to VHDL converter (developed in the next chapter), uses the later option, it is not a problem as everything is automated.

 Final OOP model